Benefits of making a down payment on a car

 If you have good or excellent credit, not putting money down may not be a deal breaker.
 However, a lower credit score means you’ll get a higher interest rate or, even worse, be turned down for a loan.
 But if you’re able to make a down payment, you could strengthen your approval odds or convince the lender to offer you more competitive financing terms.

 Experts suggest putting down at least 20 percent

 The most common advice is to put down 20 percent or more on a vehicle.
 More, of course, is preferable.
 The less you need to finance, the better.

 But it is a lot of money.
-In 2021, the average new car price topped out at $47,000 in December, according to Kelley Blue Book (KBB).
-A 20 percent down payment on that $9,400.
-Even used cars averaged out at $28,000 — which equals a 20 percent down payment of $5,600.
+In 2022, the average new car price topped out slightly over $48,000 in June, according to Kelley Blue Book (KBB).
+A 20 percent down payment on that is equal to $9,600.
+Even used cars averaged out at around $28,000 — which comes to $5,600 for a 20 percent down payment.
 These are averages, so you will certainly be able to find less expensive options.
 Just know that prices continue to go up because of global shortages on important parts like semiconductors.